zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/vray/docs/Vray Domemaster3D Version History.md

 ### Vray for 3DS Max To Dos ###

-- Test the new Vray for 3DS Max shader builds.
+- Done at the moment

 ### Vray for Softimage To Dos ###